DeepRLCourse/DeepRLCourse.github.io/docs/course_notes/bandit2.md

 ## Concentration Bounds

+Concentration bounds are mathematical inequalities that provide upper (or lower) bounds on the probability that a random variable deviates from its expected value.
+They are particularly useful in the context of bandit problems, where we want to understand how our algorithm's estimates of the expected rewards can vary due to randomness.

 ### Concentration Inequalities

 Concentration inequalities are mathematical tools that provide bounds on how a random variable deviates from some central value (like its mean).
 They are particularly useful in the context of bandit problems, where we want to understand how our algorithm's estimates of the expected rewards can vary due to randomness.